 2010 (Jackley, Julia, Dana Lepofsky, John R. Welch, Megan Caldwell, Chris Springer, Morgan Ritchie, Craig Rust, and Michelle Washington).
 Tla’amin-SFU Archaeology Heritage Program 2009.
 The Midden 41(4): 5-7.

-2011 (Jackley, Julia) Weaving the Histories of Kleh Kwa Num.
-BC Archaeology Forum.
-Twentieth British Columbia Archaeology Forum.
-Squamish, British Columbia.
+2011 (Jackley, Julia) “Weaving the Histories of Kleh Kwa Num”, B.C Archaeology Forum, Squamish, BC.

 2010 (Jackley, Julia) “Tla’amin-SFU Field School: Year 2”, Archaeological Society of British Columbia, University of British Columbia, Vancouver, BC.